-A few of my favorite jazz guitar licks... what I like the most about them is they're clearly outlining the harmony.
-Study them carefully and they'll find a way into your playing.
+Here are a few of my favorite jazz guitar licks.
+What I like the most about them is they outline the harmony clearly.
+Study them carefully and they’ll find a way into your playing.

 All licks on this page are based on the Outline No.1 in major, as explained in Connecting Chords with Linear Harmony (by Bert Ligon)